Privacy Notice

 Apart from exceptional circumstances, all information collected by us has been volunteered directly by you in face-to-face interviews, video calls, voice calls, e-mail, bank transfer, online payment or questionnaires/forms.

-An exceptional circumstance refers to the rare occasion when a third-party individual or organisation discloses information to the Bath Couples Therapy Practice that we are legally obliged to store and process, such as safeguarding.
+An exceptional circumstance refers to the rare occasion when a third-party individual or organisation discloses information to Psychologist Help Practice that we are legally obliged to store and process, such as safeguarding.

-In order to maximise the security of financial Personal Data, the Bath Couples Therapy Practice does not store or handle any financial transactions.
+In order to maximise the security of financial Personal Data, the Psychologist Help Practice does not store or handle any financial transactions.
 Client payments are made either online or via bank transfer.
 Online transactions are handled independently by stripe, see Third Party Storage and processing for further information.
 From Stripe and our bank statements, we collect information about the amount paid to us, payment reference, name of payer and date of payment.

 You can block cookies by activating the cookie setting that is available on most common browsers.
 Because we do not use cookies, it will not have any effect on the functionality of our website.